muratk5n/thirdwave/en/README.md

 H2 View: "Green hydrogen companies are going public to the delight of investors..
 German conglomerate ThyssenKrupp is moving closer to announcing an initial public offering (IPO) for Nucera"

 ---

-H2 View: "Putin claims Russia can become one of the largest exporters of hydrogen by 2035"

----